Lydia Ko completes 'Cinderella-like story' by winning Women's British Open soon after Olympic gold

-The 27-year-old New Zealander rolled in a left-to-right birdie putt at the storied 18th hole on the Old Course at St. Andrews to shoot 3-under 69, and then had to wait to finish ahead of top-ranked Nelly Korda, defending champion Lilia Vu and two-time champion Jiyai Shin.
+She rolled in a left-to-right birdie putt at the storied 18th hole on the Old Course to shoot 3-under 69 — for 7 under overall — and then had to wait to finish ahead of top-ranked Nelly Korda, defending champion Lilia Vu and two-time champion Jiyai Shin.

 That quartet of past or present No. 1s shared the lead at one point down the stretch of an engrossing final round played mostly in cold, blustery and wet conditions before ending in sunshine.

-Ko had already finished her round and was waiting near the 18th green, doing stretches while wearing ear muffs, when Vu lined up a 20-foot putt for birdie that needed to go in to force a playoff.
-It came up short, and Vu ultimately made bogey to shoot 73 and drop to 5 under overall alongside Korda (72), Shin (74) and also Ruoning Yin (70) in a four-way tie for second place.
+Ko was waiting on the practice putting green not far from the 18th green, doing stretches while wearing ear muffs, when Vu lined up a 20-foot putt for birdie that needed to go in to force a playoff.
+It came up short, and Vu ultimately made bogey to shoot 73 and drop to 5 under alongside Korda (72), Shin (74) and also Ruoning Yin (70) in a four-way tie for second place.
+Ko wept in the embrace of her caddie.

-Ko covered her face with her hands and wept in the embrace of her caddie after what she described as a “Cinderella-like story” over the past two weeks.

-“This is almost too good to be true,” she said at the trophy presentation.

-Indeed, it's been a golden summer for Ko, who qualified for the Hall of Fame by winning the gold medal at the Paris Olympics on Aug.
-10 and now has the ultimate prize in the sport — a major championship title at the home of golf.
+Ko qualified for the Hall of Fame by winning the gold medal in Paris on Aug.
+10 and now has what many believe to be the ultimate prize in the sport — a major championship title at the home of golf.

+Ko was asked what feels better: an Olympic gold medal, her first two majors, or winning a third at St. Andrews.

 Her last major came at the Chevron Championship in 2016.
 A year earlier, she won the Evian Championship as an 18-year-old prodigy.